coforma/acme-tech-challenge/user.md

 Returns a count of patient impact by status, with the ability to filter using parameters for which disaster, which facility, which state, the timeframe, and patient status.

+**Only the Government Care Systems Coordinator can get a summary of all facilities, unless they filter to just one.
+Other roles only recieve summaries for their facility.**

 #### Sample request parameters

 |GET Parameter|Value|Optional?|